Test Integration: Advertising

 }

-Note: You need to replace SL_SDK_KEY with the SDK Key that has been provided to you by the StreamLayer team.
+Note: Replace SL_SDK_KEY with the SDK Key provided to you by the StreamLayer team.

 Set up Gamification options